coderbyte-org/big-o/README.md

   });
 }
 ```
-BigO Calculator needs a way to inject arguments in tested code,
+BigO Calculator needs a way to inject arguments into the tested code,
-so function call and `{funcArgs}`argument placeholder needs to be added.
+so a function call and `{funcArgs}` argument placeholder needs to be added.
 ```javascript
 firstLetters({funcArgs});
 ```